eikehmueller/ma32070/lectures/Notes.md

 This problem can be mitigated by mapping mathematical objects to computer code in a transparent way by using suitable abstractions and defining sensible interfaces: for example, when using the finite element method, we can map mathematical concepts such as basis functions directly to suitable classes in the Python code: the code explicitly encodes the mathematics which makes it much easier to understand and debug.
 We will employ this idea, which is used to great success by well-established Finite Element packages such as [Firedrake](https://www.firedrakeproject.org/), throughout this course.

 # Background: linear algebra, sparse matrices and tensors
-Implementating the finite element method requires the manipulation of matrices and vectors.
-We will use the [numpy](https://numpy.org/doc/stable/index.html) library for this.
-In the following we briefly review the implementation of fundamental linear algebra operations in this library.
+Implementating the finite element method requires the manipulation of vectors and matrices.
+In the following we briefly review the implementation of fundamental linear algebra operations in the [numpy library](https://numpy.org/doc/stable/index.html).
 Since many matrices that we will encounter in this course are *sparse*, we will discuss an efficient storage format for this class of matrices and describe its implementation in the [Portable, Extensible Toolkit for Scientific Computation (PETSc)](https://petsc.org/release/) (pronounced "pet-see").
-We will also introduce the concept of tensors, which generalise matrices and vectors, and which we will need during the assembly phase of the finite element method.
+We will also introduce the concept of tensors, which generalise vectors and matrices, and which we will need during the assembly phase of the finite element method.

 ## Linear algebra in numpy
 In numpy, vectors and matrices are represented by objects of type [`np.ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html).
 For example, the vectors $\boldsymbol{v}, \boldsymbol{b}\in\mathbb{R}^3$ and the $3\times 3$ matrix $A$ given by